-The N-terminally truncated GtfB enzyme of Lactobacillus reuteri NCC 2613 converts amylose in a low molecular mass (0,007 mDA) reuteran-like polymer.
+The N-terminally truncated GtfB enzyme of Lactobacillus reuteri NCC 2613 converts amylose into a low molecular mass (7 kDa) reuteran-like polymer.
 The glucan contains 75 % linear α(1→4) alternated with 25 % α(1→6) glucosidic linkages, and α(1→4,6) branching points.
-Based on digestibility studies it seems likely that this glucan structure is not or slow digested by the human digestible tract enzymes, so it has a high potential for the food industry.
+Based on digestibility studies, it seems likely that this glucan is not or slowly digested by the human digestible tract enzymes, so it has a high potential for the food industry.

-There are a lot of differences between the products formed by the 4,6 glucanotransferase GtfB subfamily.
-GtfB strain 121 formes a long linear consecutive polymer with α(1→6) linkages (IMMP), whether the glucan of strain NCC 2613 is branched and has a low molecular weight.
+There are a lot of differences between the products formed by the 4,6-glucanotransferase GtfB subfamily.
+GtfB strain 121 forms a long linear consecutive polymer with α(1→6) linkages (IMMP), whereas the glucan of strain NCC 2613 is branched and has a low molecular weight.

 By submitting this form you agree to our Terms and conditions